(A) This rule describes the responsibilities of the administrative agency.

 (P) Distribution of informational materials.
 The administrative agency:

-(1) Must issue proper notice and hearing rights as outlined in division 5101:6 of the Administrative Code.
+(1) Shall issue proper notice and hearing rights as outlined in division 5101:6 of the Administrative Code.

-(2) Must distribute to individuals the ODM 1095-B "Health Coverage" in January of each calendar year and upon an individual's request.
+(2) Shall distribute to individuals the ODM 1095-B "Health Coverage" in January of each calendar year and upon an individual's request.

 (4) May distribute materials directly related to the health and welfare of applicants and individuals eligible for medical assistance, such as announcements of free medical examinations, availability of surplus food, and consumer protection information.